fdazen/fda-documentation/accounting.md

- - Edit the textbox with a number by keeping in mind that all credit card stored for more than the time frame you set, will be automatically erased.
+ - Type in the textbox with a number by keeping in mind that all credit card stored for more than the time frame you set, will be automatically erased.
 Click _Save_ when finished:

 ![Accounting_23.png]({{site.baseurl}}/images/Accounting_23.png)